cws1989/software-updater/wiki/ClientSettings.md

 ## &lt;version&gt; ##

 The **&lt;version&gt;** tag contains the version id of the current software.
 The version id currently accept only [0-9]+(.[0-9]+)*, that is numbers separated by dot(.).
 The software updater use it to determine which version is newer.

+## &lt;storage-path&gt; ##

+The downloaded patch(es), files generated during patching, and the file lock used by the launcher and downloader (to ensure only one instance running), will be stored in this folder.

+This folder should only be used by this software updater.

 ## &lt;information&gt; ##